-Over the past five years the Tudor Heritage Black Bay has grown into an important and attractive watch collection.
+Over the past several years the Tudor Heritage Black Bay has grown into an important and attractive watch collection.
 It was launched in 2012 with a retro-look model in stainless steel with a red dive-watch bezel, followed in 2014 by a more reserved version with a blue rotating bezel, and then one year later with the simplest version so far, in black.

 Tudor set off a new round of reworks in 2016 with the introduction of the Heritage Black Bay in bronze, in a 36-mm case, and with an ultra-sporty completely black version.
 Plus all new and existing Heritage Black Bay models will use the in-house MT5602 movement instead of the ETA 2824, which was previously used.
 (The MT5602 was introduced in 2015.)